ry-v1/Notes/Spark: The Definitive Guide.md

     - You can monitor the progress of a job through the Spark web UI.
 The Spark UI is available on port 4040 of the driver node.
     - If you are running in local mode, this will be http://localhost:4040.
     - The Spark UI displays information on the state of your Spark jobs, its environment, and cluster state.
 It’s very useful, especially for tuning and debugging.

+- Overview of Structured API Execution
+    1. Write DataFrame/Dataset/SQL Code.
+    2. If valid code, Spark converts this to a Logical Plan.
+    3. Spark transforms this Logical Plan to a Physical Plan, checking for optimizations along the way.
+    4. Spark then executes this Physical Plan (RDD manipulations) on the cluster.

+- Logical Planning
+    - This logical plan only represents a set of abstract transformations that do not refer to executors or drivers, it’s purely to convert the user’s set of expressions into the most optimized version.
+It does this by converting user code into an unresolved logical plan.
+    - This plan is unresolved because although your code might be valid, the tables or columns that it refers to might or might not exist.
+    - Spark uses the catalog, a repository of all table and DataFrame information, to resolve columns and tables in the analyzer.
+    - The analyzer might reject the unresolved logical plan if the required table or column name does not exist in the catalog.
+    - If the analyzer can resolve it, the result is passed through the Catalyst Optimizer, a collection of rules that attempt to optimize the logical plan by pushing down predicates or selections.
+    - Packages can extend the Catalyst to include their own rules for domain-specific optimizations.

+- Physical Planning
+    - The physical plan, often called a Spark plan, specifies how the logical plan will execute on the cluster by generating different physical execution strategies and comparing them through a cost model.